$49 – $229

 • Inflammatory conditions

-Heart disease often has no cure — CBD is generally used purely to reduce the risk of developing the condition, manage side-effects, and slow the progression of certain types of heart disease.
+Heart disease often has no cure and often requires complicated specialist management— CBD is generally used purely to reduce the risk of developing the condition, manage comorbidities, and slow the progression of certain types of heart disease.

 In conclusion, we recommend having a look through our reviews before settling on a specific product to make sure it is contaminant-free and contains the cannabinoid profile as advertised on the packaging.